Wackelzahn/RPI_VenusOS_Carrier/README.md

 7)	Connect remote from your computer by typing into your browser (example):
 	  `http://192.168.1.3/`
-5)	In the Venus OS GUI to SETTINGS, GENERAL, ACCESS LEVEL and (press long time right arrow) to enter SUPERUSER
+5)	In the Venus OS GUI go to SETTINGS, GENERAL, ACCESS LEVEL and (press long time right arrow) to enter SUPERUSER
 6)	Set root (Superuser) Password, e.g. roots1
 7) 	Enable SSH on LAN
 8)  Login with a Terminal 'ssh root@192.168.1.3' (e.g. https://bitvise.com/)